Mintbase/Grants-Program/applications/FIAT-on-off-ramp.md

 ### Target Architecture <a name="architecture"></a>

-Our target architecture - how we connect the banking system with Polkadot.
+Our target architecture - how we connect the banking system with Mintbase.

 ```